HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md

 ### Generating a public/private key pair

-If you choose to have your own key, you must generate a public/private key pair for secure communication.
+If you want to have your own key, you must generate a public/private key pair for secure communication.
 The following list shows the required formats:

 - The key pair must be in “RSA 2048-bit” format.
 - The private key must be in “PKCS8” format.